stuvusIT/sympa/README.md

 ### Auth Variables

-`sympa_auth` list of auth methods used in order. each entry contains
+`sympa_auth` is list of auth methods used in order.
+Each entry consists of the following:

 | Name      | Required/Default   | Description                                   |
 |:----------|:------------------:|:----------------------------------------------|
 | `name`    | :heavy_check_mark: | Name of the auth option like ldap, user_table |
 | `options` | :heavy_check_mark: | Dict of options for the auth method           |

-Example
+## Example

 ```yaml
 sympa_auth: